top of page

 Accounts That Do Not Belong to You

 Credit reports may include accounts you never opened.
-These errors often result from identity theft, mixed files, or data matching issues, and can significantly damage your credit if not corrected.
+These errors often result from identity theft, mixed files, or data matching issues, and can significantly damage your credit if not properly corrected.

 Mixed or Merged Credit Files

 Credit reporting agencies may combine information from individuals with similar names or identifying details.
-These mixed files can create serious inaccuracies and require targeted correction to separate the records.
+These mixed files can create serious inaccuracies and require targeted correction to accurately separate the records.

 Failure to Correct Errors After Disputes